yuejoo/demo/docs/README.md

 * Performance tuning options.
 (Processing Speed, memory usage, etc...) (**Not implemented**)

 ## Assumption
-* 0. In the input file for each factory-product pair it will only have it's days and demand accumulated.
+* In the input file for each factory-product pair it will only have it's days (consecutively increasing) with demand accumulated.
-* 1. The single factory can produce multiple product. (multiple demands for different products)
+* The single factory can produce multiple product. (multiple demands for different products)
-* 2. The factory can only produce product during the prebuild days or the days between two demand key dates (for each product).
+* The factory can only produce product during the prebuild days or the days between two demand key dates (for each product).
-* 3. Assume input file could have 100,000 lines.
+* Assume input file could have 100,000 lines.
 100 x 100 x 100 for site x product x days.

 ## Docs QuickLink
 ### 1. Design